sta210-sp20/website/content/_index.md

 ### Materials

-You should have access to a laptop and bring it to every class, fully charged.
+You should bring a fully-charged laptop to every lecture and lab session.

 <!--
 ### Green Classroom